StanPrajwal/create-react-ts-setup-app/README.md

 ## Features

 TypeScript Support:Provides seamless integration with TypeScript for static typing and improved developer experience.

 React Latest Version:Utilizes the latest stable version of React for leveraging new features and improvements.Bundling and Minification:

-Uses Webpack for bundling and minification, ensuring optimized production builds.
-Linting and Code Formatting:

-Incorporates ESLint and Prettier to enforce code quality and maintain consistent coding styles.
+Linting and Code Formatting:Incorporates ESLint and Prettier to enforce code quality and maintain consistent coding styles.

 Routing Configuration:Sets up React Router for easy navigation within the application.